Insight: U.S. enforcement of Iran arms embargo slipped during nuclear talks - sources

 The second senior law enforcement official told Reuters that as a deal with Iran grew closer in the past year, front-line agents and prosecutors who enforce Iran sanctions followed the situation closely, carefully weighing whether it was worth it to open new investigations.

-Iran arms embargo cases can be highly complex, specialized, time-consuming and sometimes involve high-risk undercover operations, the official said.
+Iran arms embargo cases can be highly complex, specialised, time-consuming and sometimes involve high-risk undercover operations, the official said.

 Some prosecutors and agents were wary of investing years of time and money in cases that might suddenly become moot, said the official, who spoke on condition of anonymity.